davidezanella/recipes-alexa-skill/data/nlu.md

 - other options?

 ## intent:choose_recipe
-- I want to cook the first one
 - I like the first recipe
 - I like the second recipe
 - I like the second one